Esraaj-Sarkar-Gupta/Esraaj-Sarkar-Gupta/README.md

 I don't have a great deal of experience with web development.
 Although I do know a share deal of Javascript, CSS and HTML, my skills in regards to web development is no where near the modern standard.
 I'd much rather stick to my python.

-I use Sublime Text for javascript, Spyder for python and VS Code for everything else, and even so, NotePad and nano are my favourite text editors.
+I use Sublime Text for javascript, Spyder for python and VS Code for everything else.